 DINAA publishes and links large numbers of archaeological data sources.
 The project centers on data in state site files and their potential to address large-scale research and resource management issues.
 We greatly appreciate the collaboration and support provided by many SHPO officials and other researchers.
 We hope these documents provide a clear picture of DINAA and we welcome questions, suggestions, comments, and wider collaboration.

-Reports on our activities and progress during the first year of developing DINAA:
+Reports on our activities and progress:

 Final report to the NSF from the first phase of DINAA:

 Publications and Presentations

 - Wells, J.J., E.C.
 Kansa, S.W.
 Kansa, S.J.
 Yerka, D.G.
 Anderson, T.G.
 Bissett, K.N.
 Myers, and R.C.
 DeMuth.
 2014.
 Web-based discovery and integration of archaeological historic properties inventory data: The Digital Index of North American Archaeology (DINAA).
 Literary and Linguistic Computing 29(3): 349–360. [https://doi.org/10.1093/llc/fqu028]

 - Wells, J.J., C.J.
 Parr, and S.J.
 Yerka.
 2015.
 Archaeological Experiences with Free and Open Source Geographic Information Systems and Geospatial Freeware: Implementation and Usage Examples in the Compliance, Education, and Research Sectors.
 In Open Source Archaeology–Ethics and Practice, edited by Andrew Wilson and Ben Edwards, pp. 130-146.
 Warsaw, Poland: DeGruyter Open Press.
 Available online at http://www.degruyter.com/viewbooktoc/product/460080